 Acknowledging student accomplishments and student effort is a big deal at SJEDS.
 One way we have traditionally done this is through our end-of-school awards ceremony.
 Each year following this event, I receive feedback from parents.
 In response to this feedback, small changes have been made over the years to improve the awards ceremony.
-In hindsight, most of these changes were more like bandaids and never really accomplished the kind of difference for which we strived.

 Awards and recognition will occur mainly through three venues.
 These venues will be Senior Prep Graduation, Senior Prep Program, and San Jose Shines.

 - Senior Prep Graduation is a cherished tradition at SJEDS.
 In honor with this tradition, the pinnacle awards given at graduation will remain unchanged.